 This concentration of federal investment in strategic logistics in one region has created a logistical and infrastructure monopoly, with far-reaching implications for the economy and security.
 The recent approval of $45m for a feasibility study on a rail route linking four seaports in the western region is a step in the right direction, but more needs to be done to link other ports to the hinterlands.

-To address this challenge, the government must prioritize a comprehensive overhaul of the country’s port infrastructure.
+To address this challenge, the government must prioritise a comprehensive overhaul of the country’s port infrastructure.
 This begins with dredging and upgrading the infrastructure in other ports, particularly in Calabar and Warri.
 By doing so, Nigeria can unlock the economic potential of these regions and reduce the burden on the Lagos Port Complex.

 The government should also focus on linking these ports to the standard gauge rail line, promoting economic development across all regions.
 This will not only enhance the efficiency of port operations but also stimulate economic growth in the surrounding areas.
 By connecting the southeastern region to the standard gauge rail line, Nigeria can tap into the economic potential of this region and reduce the country’s reliance on the Lagos Port Complex.

-In addition, the government must prioritize federal investment in strategic logistics across Nigeria, rather than concentrating it in one region.
+In addition, the government must prioritise federal investment in strategic logistics across Nigeria, rather than concentrating it in one region.
 This will ensure that all regions have access to world-class logistics infrastructure, promoting economic development and reducing inequality.

 Ultimately, the government should develop a comprehensive national logistics plan that addresses the country’s strategic infrastructure needs.
-This plan should prioritize the development of a multi-modal transportation system that integrates ports, rail, and road networks, enhancing the efficiency and competitiveness of Nigeria’s logistics sector.
+This plan should prioritise the development of a multi-modal transportation system that integrates ports, rail, and road networks, enhancing the efficiency and competitiveness of Nigeria’s logistics sector.

 By taking these steps, Nigeria can break the logistical and infrastructure monopoly, promote economic development across all regions, and ensure that the country’s economy is more resilient and competitive.